Siege of Lochem (1582): Siege

 By July 22 Lochem was under siege by 4,000 Spanish troops and 400 cavalry.
 In Lochem itself after a month of siege they had managed to hold out but conditions inside the town were appalling.
 Starvation took hold and many citizens had resorted to eating their own horses.
 The weather had been poor and the countryside was flooded; hampering conditions for both besieged and besieger.

 Philip Hohenlohe had sent some Frisian companies on an offensive in the northern provinces, hoping to lure the Spanish commander Verdugo away from Lochem, but this failed.
 Hohenlohe then organised a relief force whilst in Deventer in late August.
 He gathered an army of 2,500 infantry and 1,500 cavalry which included fourteen companies of English and Scots troops (three companies were cavalry) under John Norreys.
 Hohenlohe had with him four heavy pieces of artillery and was expected to join up with more forces on his way.

-On September 21, 1582 they left Deventer and joined together with the army of William Louis, Count of Nassau-Dillenburg between Zutphen and the Castle Van Dorth.
+On September 21, 1582, they left Deventer and joined with the army of William Louis, Count of Nassau-Dillenburg between Zutphen and the Castle Van Dorth.
 The size of the army grew to 5,000 soldiers and 2,500 cavalry including 1,800 newly arrived French Huguenot soldiers.
 This force also carried large quantities of food and supplies to meet the hungry population of Lochem.